ielab/DATA7901-IR-project-2022-sem1/sub-projects/4/README.md

 ## Core Tasks

-- Using index from Mr Tydi dataset, replicate their results of bm25, mDPR and hybrid using pyserini
+- Using index from Mr Tydi paper code, replicate their results of bm25, mDPR and hybrid using pyserini
 - Redo their analysis, investigate (1) Can you result in the same findings with them?
 (2) is there more findings you want to show?
 - Using mColbert in mMarco, test its effectiveness in Mr. Tydi.
-What's the difference or similarity in findings with (1)Mr TyDi mDPR (2) mMarco mColbert
+What's the difference or similarity in findings with (1) Mr TyDi mDPR (2) mMarco mColbert
 - [extension] With more recent works on multi-lingual models (papers 3 and 4), show effectiveness and findings on Mr Tydi Dataset.